Lädt …

-IATA Dangerous Goods (DGR)
+IATA Gefahrgut (DGR)

 9 dangerous goods classes, Shipper's Declaration, CAO vs. PAX, lithium batteries, forbidden goods and DGR vs. ADR vs. IMDG – fully explained.